asdoria/AsdoriaSyliusQuickShoppingPlugin/README.md

 ## Usage

-1. In the shop office, got to /en_US/quick-shopping route.
+1. In the shop office, go to /en_US/quick-shopping route.